 Location: 101 Mountain Rd, Laguna Beach

 Mountain Road Beach can be found at the bottom of a steep stairway.
-Next to the stairs is the Garden of Peace and Love where a bench and a flower garden can be found.
-Mountain is a narrow beach so during high tide the beach becomes washed out, but it’s a popular spot for diving.
+Next to the stairs is the Garden of Peace and Love where you’ll find a bench and a flower garden.
+Mountain Road is a narrow beach so during high tide the beach becomes washed out, but it’s a popular spot for diving.
 Despite how narrow the beach is, there is a permanently affixed lifeguard chair and lifeguards are on-duty during peak times.
 This beach offers no amenities and metered parking can be found on Mountain Road with additional parking along PCH.
 On-leash dogs are welcome but they are not allowed on the sand from 9am – 6pm between June 15 and September 10.

 Oak Street Beach